VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 # Recommendation 3: Implement VT CAMA Data Standard and Require Submittal to SoV
 ## 3.1 Summary
-- Create standardized CAMA schema and domains based on fields from current CAMA software providers.
+- Create standardized Computer Assisted Mass Appraisal (CAMA) schema and domains based on fields from current CAMA software providers, with applicability to any future CAMA providers operating in Vermont.
 Require standardized land use codes and descriptions matching VT Department of Tax [Property Class Codes](https://tax.vermont.gov/sites/tax/files/documents/Property%20Class%20Codes.pdf), either directly from each vendor or via a crosswalk table, and normalize recording of other fields including actual year built, effective year built, and unit counts.
 - Use stacked polygons for representing and accounting for unlanded structures, including attribution and mapping.
-- Require submittal of CAMA data in order to provide as much useful information on structure and land use descriptions as possible in a single application (e.g., the Parcel Viewer).
+- Require submittal of CAMA data to the State of Vermont in order to provide as much useful property description information as possible to aid timely and accurate reappraisals, provide data to also aid key public policy concerns (e.g., housing), and ease access to and use of this public information for data analysis and visualization.
 Standardized CAMA data and integration with existing GIS data will have widespread utility, including aiding appraisals and housing policy while providing greater spatial context.
 Make full suite of CAMA fields publicly available through the VT Geodata Portal.

 ## 3.2 CAMA Data Components